rqlite/rqlite.io/content/en/docs/Guides/Monitoring rqlite/_index.md

 weight: 50
 ---
 ## Status API
-A status API exists, which returns extensive diagnostic and statistical information, as well as basic information about the underlying Raft node.
-Assuming the rqlite node is started with default settings, node status is available via a HTTP `GET` request.
-To see the raw data, you can issue a `curl` command like so:
+rqlite serves diagnostic and statistical information, as well as basic information about the underlying Raft system, at `/status`.
+Assuming the rqlite node is started with default settings you can issue a `curl` command like so to retrieve this information:

 ```bash
 curl localhost:4001/status?pretty